Avyaaz18/Movie-Mania/README.md

 - Google authentication using Firebase for user sign-in.
 - Watch trailers directly from YouTube for selected movies.
 - Save your favorite movies and TV shows to easily access them later.
+- Rate movies and TV shows.
+- [Quick tour](<](https://github.com/Avyaaz18/Movie-Mania/blob/main/src/assets/Videos/MovieMania.mp4)>) of the website available in the About section.

 <!-- ## 🖼️Screenshots